andersfugmann/ocaml-protoc-plugin/README.md

-The goal of Ocaml protoc plugin is to create plugin for the google protobuf compiler (`protoc`) to generate Ocaml types and serialization and de-serialization functions from a `.proto` file.
-Ocaml-protoc-plugin aims to be a fully compliant implementation of the google protobuffer standard and guidelines.
+The goal of Ocaml protoc plugin is to create plugin for the google protobuf compiler (`protoc`) to generate Ocaml types and serialization and deserialization functions from a `.proto` file.
+Ocaml-protoc-plugin aims to be a fully compliant implementation of the Google protobuf standard and guidelines.

 The main features include:
 * Messages are mapped to idiomatic OCaml types, using modules